fedbont94/slc_calibration_scripts/README.md

         is the shell script that can be used for running the python script.
         Modify the variables accordingly

-    TODO:
-        1. Check if the SLC calibration values for chip = 2 are correct
-        2. Do the crossover which I don't even know what it is or how to set it.

     write_fake_SLC_calibration.py:
         is the python script using for creating a fake slc calibration pkl file.
         It can be used for future years in which the pkl does not exists.